ncdc/openshift-pep/openshift-pep-014-ssh-proxy.md

 #### Steps 2 & 3: retrieve user's authorized keys

 The proxy configures `sshd` to use a custom `AuthorizedKeysCommand` to look up public keys for $user.
 This command runs as the user specified by `AuthorizedKeysCommandUser` - this user should only be used to perform this action.
 The custom `AuthorizedKeysCommand` makes a secure request to OpenShift to retrieve the public keys.
-The reason this command must run as a separate user is so that only this user is allowed to query OpenShift for the public keys for whatever user is requesting access.
+This command is run as a isolated user to ensure only this user is allowed to query OpenShift for the public keys for which ever original user is requesting access.
 The `AuthorizedKeysCommandUser` has the appropriate permissions to ask OpenShift for public keys for all users (via a private SSL client certificate, a private token, or any other private means).

 OpenShift returns a list of the public keys for the user in question, along with